lilian2004/naaxos-platform/README.md

 docs/                   Security audit & deployment notes
 ```

+> This is a client project — the repo documents the architecture and decisions rather than offering a one-command setup (it's tied to Naaxos's Supabase project and host).

 ## What I'd add next

 Per-IP rate limiting in the Edge Function, an admin view served from Supabase Auth (to read data without the dashboard), and basic analytics on form conversion.